rajeshvkothari/oom/Int_Honolulu.md

 		    argoTemplateType=containerSet
 		    ```

-        - DAG : Add one line description
+        - DAG : DAG (Directed Acyclic Graph) contains set of steps (nodes) and the dependencies (edges) between them.

 	      - For using DAG-based argo template set: